This version of the form is not currently in use and is provided for reference only.

-The latest version of the form - often incorrectly referred to as DA Form 149 or VA Form 149 - was released in December 2014.
+The latest version of the form - often incorrectly referred to as DA Form 149 or VA Form 149 - was released on December 1, 2014.
 An up-to-date fillable form DD 149 is available for download below or can found on the Executive Services Directorate website.

 Any applicant, whether they are active duty, separated or retired, can apply personally or through their legal representative.
 The request should be submitted within three years since the mistake was discovered.
 However, if the applicant provides the valid reasoning for failing to apply within the prescribed time, the board can excuse the failure.